It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 Yes.
 The diagonal has a 1.25” adapter that enables you to insert and secure a 1.25” eyepiece by way of a compression ring that holds it in place.
 While price may drive you towards 1.25” eyepieces, you can take advantage of a wide total field of view at low magnification with a 2” eyepiece.
 Having an eyepiece collection allows you the ability to mix-and-match eyepieces for the right viewing quality when appropriate.

 It may take some experimentation, but there are recommended filters by owners and users of the AR152 that can be found online.
 The Semi APO provides the same benefits of a “stack” of filters that would considerably reduce CA (chromatic aberration) but can dim the view on DSOs.

 A Fringe Killer filter will also significantly reduce CA without compromising brightness on DSOs and will also improve contrast simultaneously.

-The Explore Scientific AR152 is a not a premium-grade optical tube, but it is an excellent buy for the money.
+In my opinion the Explore Scientific AR152 is not a premium-grade optical tube, but it is an excellent buy for the money.
 It doesn’t need any immediate upgrades, but they can be done if you already have your own preferences.
-The fact that it doesn’t come with a mount is a good thing – you can save that money and put it into the right one without fear of performance and compromise.
+I think the fact that it doesn’t come with a mount is a good thing – you can save that money and put it into the right one without fear of performance and compromise.